MrPrince419/absolutely-delicious-restaurant/README.md

    npx live-server
    ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License

-This project is for Absolutely Delicious Restaurant.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📞 Contact

 For website issues or updates, please contact the restaurant directly at (705) 256-8804.

+For development questions or portfolio inquiries, visit [Prince Uwagboe](https://prince-uwagboe.netlify.app/).

 ---

-**Built with ❤️ for Absolutely Delicious Restaurant**
+**Built with ❤️ by [Prince Uwagboe](https://prince-uwagboe.netlify.app/) for Absolutely Delicious Restaurant**